abanninga/STA518-team-activity-2-5/activity0205-instructions.md

 ## Data Visualization Customization

 The following base visualization that I want you to improve is below.
-I am going to avoid telling you specific things to do and have this be more of a creativity activity.
+Again, I am going to avoid telling you specific things to do and have this be more of a "creativity activity".
-For each exercise, you are expected to point out what changes you made and explain why you think that make your visualization more effective.
+However, in each exercise, I expect you to point out what changes you made and explain why you think that make your visualization more effective.

 ```r